Oh no. You didn’t really hit “send” on that did you? You did? Oh no.

 You can nip this possibility in the bud by improving your ability to handle and organize email threads.

 - Organize and start email threads responsibly.
 There isn’t much you can do about the email threads you’re included in; these are started, named, and managed by other people.
 But you can take control of your own email thread use.
 Start email threads only when you need to, and think carefully about who to include.
 Make sure to give the thread a clear, concise subject line, and keep the thread focused and on-point so it doesn’t take up unnecessary space or give unnecessary alerts.
+For help crafting the perfect subject line, see our post on subject lines for networking emails.

 - Archive or mute threads you no longer need.
 As you engage in email threads, you’ll realize there’s a threshold where each thread no longer applies to you.
 When you get to that point, consider muting the thread in Gmail so you no longer get notifications from it; this way, you’ll be less likely to mistake it for another thread.